May 2024

 In a recent inteview in Outland, Myers stated that the point of her work is to raise the negative; claiming that a hash on the blockchain is proof of existence immediately raises objections.

-Constant works in a similar way - wallet addresses are not equivalent to their owners complex and rich personalities, and blockchain transactions are not equivalent to real connection.
+Constant works in a similar way - wallet addresses are not equivalent to their owners complex personalities, and blockchain transactions are not equivalent to real connection.

 Constant opens May 29 at 1pm EST on constant.jonathanchomko.com